 4. Order the most recent copy of your credit report from the three major credit bureaus.
 See to it that your report does not contain any error or outdated information which could pull your credit score down.
 If you find any, you can ask the bureau to make the necessary corrections by sending a letter via registered post mail.
 The process can take up to 30 days so it’s best to check your report at least two months in advance before applying for a bad credit car loan.

 5. Get a co-signer.
-Ask a friend or a family member with good credit history to back-up your car loan application.
+Ask a friend or a family member with good credit history to co-sign on your car loan application.
 However, please take note that a co-signer is held accountable to take over the repayment of the loan in case the primary borrower defaults on the

-6. Save up for your down payment.
+6. Put away money for your down payment.
 You can significantly reduce the amount of the loan payment of your bad credit car loan, by providing a large down payment.
 It is recommended that you put down at least 20%.
 Submitting a higher down payment will not only improve your chances of getting approved, but it may also help you qualify you for a better rate.

 7. Speak with a prospective lender.
 Meeting a potential lender in person will give you the chance to explain the circumstances that caused you to have poor credit.
 Moreover, you will have the chance to explain the steps you’ve already taken to improve your credit score.
 Tell the lender why you need to take out a car loan at this time and how it will help you regain your creditworthiness.
 A loan officer is more likely to grant approval of your car loan application if you can provide additional information, such as current pay stubs and additional security.